simeononsecurity/simeononsecurity.ch/content/articles/truenas-vs-unraid-what-is-the-best-nas-operating-system-and-platform/index.en.md

 When it comes to **user-friendliness**, **Unraid** excels with its emphasis on **ease of use and flexibility**[^1].
 It offers a unique storage management system that allows users to **mix and match different disk sizes and types**[^2].
 Adding or removing disks can be done without any interruption to the system[^2].
 Unraid's **straightforward and simple user interface** makes it accessible even for non-technical users[^3].

 On the other hand, **TrueNas** is primarily **geared towards the enterprise market** and requires more advanced knowledge to set up and manage[^4].
 Its use of the **OpenZFS file system** brings advanced data protection features like **snapshots, data compression, and checksumming** to ensure data integrity[^5].
-While TrueNas offers robust features, it may require a higher level of technical expertise to fully utilize its capabilities.
+While TrueNas offers robust features, it may require a higher level of technical expertise to fully use its capabilities.

 [^1]: [Unraid Features](https://unraid.net/product/features)
 [^2]: [Unraid Storage Management](https://unraid.net/product/storage)